fbacchella/CasRealm/README.md

 The `overrideSecurity` boolean setting can be set to `false` to only use mapping services of this realm, if the application is already CAS friendly.

+With the options `filter` and `headerFilter`, it's possible to bypass the `overrideSecurity`.
+If the given header matches the regex given in `filter`, the permission is delegated to the default configuration.
+This must be used with care, because it can totally bypass security and should be only used when the application or other setting already enforce security.
+It allows dummy clients that can't' authenticate using CAS to keep using the application.

 Installation
 ------------
 It's a usual maven project so it's build with a `mvn package` command.
 It generate a `target/cas-client-tomcat-mandatoryrealm-v7-1.0-SNAPSHOT-jar-with-dependencies.jar`